 Just ten days after her rescue, a female sex trafficker approached the CWC with fake documents for the girl.
 The CWC made a serious mistake and released Kamini back to the woman—who reportedly lied to and bribed them.

-The Exodus Road wasn’t the only organization to catch wind of the terrible error; word reached national news channels and was spread to the public, exposing the corruption.
+The Exodus Road wasn’t the only organization to learn of the terrible error; word reached national news channels and was spread to the public, exposing the corruption.
 TER also took the case to higher government officials and demanded a Crime Investigation Department (CID) investigation to bring the perpetrators to justice.
 As a result, the CWC members involved were dismissed from their positions.

 Found & rescued Again